jtappen1/machine-learning-interview-practice/pytorch-practice/theory/model-theory.md

 - Binary Cross Extropy Loss essentially does the same thing.
 However, it has only two choices.
 A sigmoid is used to squash the probabilities between 0 and 1.
 Formula $$ BCE = - [y \cdot log(\hat{y}) + (1-y)\cdot (1-\hat{y})]$$

+## Activation Functions:
+The point of Activation functions is to add non-linearity into systems that would be otherwise linear.
+This helps the models learn to predict other patterns that would not be possible with a simple linear model.
+Also, these are the gradients, not the function themselves values.

+ReLU Family:
+Used generally in hidden layers.

+- ReLU: $f(x) = max(0,x)$ essentially sets a lower threshold at zero.
+Anything below zero is zero.
+It is very cheap to do and prevents the vanishing gradient problem.
+- Leaky ReLU: Allows a small non-zero gradient $\alpha$ for negative inputs.
+    - This solves the Dying ReLU problem.
+If a neurons' input is consistently negative, it will output a zero gradient due to Relu.
+This helps Neurons form becoming permantly inactive

+# Optimizers:

+SGD:
+- Computes the gradient using only a single randomly chosen data point.
+The weights are then updated for every singel data point.
+The Stoastic part comes from the randomness in which datapoint you pick.
+- Momentum is the main hyperparameter.
+- Overall: Good baseline, very sensitive to noise but due to that sensitivity, can get out of local minimas.

+Adam:
+- Combines Adagrad and RMSprop, incorporates momentum as well as a exponential decaing average of past squared gradients to scale the learning rate.
+- Has quick convergence, good for complex models.